ak-2485/ak-2485.github.io/index.md

 ## Teaching Experience
 + Summer Lecturer, Cornell CS 1110 - Introduction to Computing Using Python [Summer 2020]
-+ Many years ago I was a math teacher at Harbor High School in Santa Cruz, California.

-I am always happy to hear from my former students!

 ## Education
 I hold a BS with honors in astrophysics from UC Santa Cruz.
-I completed my graduate studies in mathematics and science education at Humboldt State University.